 This guidance provides a comprehensive summary of the significant differences between the new FRS 102 and the old FRS 102.
+And, where most relevant, we have highlighted areas which are most likely to impact the Charity and non profit sectors.

 On 27 March 2024, the FRC issued amendments to FRS 102 and other FRSs following the conclusion of its second periodic review of the FRSs.
 The amendments follow on from proposals published in Financial Reporting Exposure Draft (FRED) 82 and FRED 84 which proposed greater alignment with International Financial Reporting Standards (IFRS), especially those that had been issued in recent years.

 The amendments expected to have significant impact on the financial statements are: